Graduate – Master of Public Administration (MPA)

 Dual Degree Options

-Plan your courses correctly and you can earn a dual MPA/MBA degree, or a dual MPA and Master of Arts in Integrated Global Communication (MAIGC).
+Do you want to be even more marketable?
+Consider planning your courses to earn a dual MPA/MBA degree, or a dual MPA and Master of Arts in Integrated Global Communication (MAIGC).

-- Increase Your Value – With advance planning, you can earn two degrees.
-Regardless your career twists and turns, you will be prepared for private or public sector advancement.
+- Increase Your Value – With planning, you can earn two degrees.
+Regardless of your career twists and turns, you will be prepared for private or public sector advancement.

 - Improve Your International Acumen – The MPA’s popular study-abroad component gives you an advantage as you navigate working with people internationally.

-- Get the Best for Less – National Association of Schools of Public Affairs and Administration (NASPAA) accreditation means you can trust that wherever you go next in your career, your degree will be respected by your employer.
-At the same time, an MPA from Kennesaw State is very affordable and offers the potential for significant return on your investment (ROI).
+- Get the Best for Less – National Association of Schools of Public Affairs and Administration (NASPAA) accreditation means you can trust that your employer will respect your degree.
+Wherever you go next in your career At the same time, an MPA from Kennesaw State is very affordable and offers the potential for significant return on your investment (ROI).

 - Use Your Experience Gained – The GRE waiver option takes into account your experience as a working adult.
 GRE waivers are available for qualified applicants.

-Learn more about the School of Government and International Affairs at the College of Humanities and Social Sciences (CHSS), or select a Public Administration topic below:
+Learn more about the School of Government and International Affairs at the Radow College of Humanities and Social Sciences (RCHSS), or select a Public Administration topic below:

 MPA Quick Links